 Herbicide eradication works best on sunny days with a temperature over 70 degrees Fahrenheit and little wind.
 Make sure there is no rain in the forecast that will wash off the chemical before it kills the plant.
 Don't spray if rain is predicted within 24 hours of treatment.

 Prepare the Herbicide

 Prepare your herbicide according to the package directions.
 Some products might need to be mixed with water inside a pump sprayer.
 Always wear protective clothing when you're handling herbicide.

 It's ideal to spray the poison sumac when it's fully leafed out.
 This means going after it during the height of its growing season, which is generally late spring to mid-summer.
-If the sumac vines have engulfed a tree, carefully apply the herbicide onto the leaves to avoid damaging the tree with overspray.
+If the sumac limbs have engulfed a tree, carefully apply the herbicide onto the leaves to avoid damaging the tree with overspray.

 Poison Sumac Removal Tips

 Once eradication is done, spray down your boots and gloves with a strong stream from the garden hose.
 Take off your clothing and place it directly into the washing machine, washing with hot water.
 Also, immediately shower to wash off any sap from your body and hair.